Maritime Greenwich

 Maritime Greenwich by Frederik Dawson

 Greenwich is the name that commonly appeared since one of the first things that travelers normally do before travelling aboard is checking the differences of local time and the Greenwich Mean Time which is the international time standard, so coming to England and not visit the place is not a wise way to spend time in this country.
-On my last day in England, I went to Greenwich which is very easy accessible by tube and DLR systems.
+On my last day in England, I went to Greenwich which is very easily accessible by tube and DLR systems.

 The village of Greenwich was quite lovely with its rural village styled with many cute shops and restaurants.
 I walked along the river Thames to see the famous clipper, Cutty Sark, along the way there were many banners of the Royal Borough of Greenwich, celebrating the new royal status bestowed by Queen Elizabeth II last year.
-Then I went to the large complex of Royal Naval Collage, I was surprised that most of the people I saw was students of University of Greenwich which I leant later that the university uses the complex as their campus.
+Then I went to the large complex of Royal Naval Collage, I was surprised that most of the people I saw was students at University of Greenwich which I leant later that the university uses the complex as their campus.
 The complex is designed by the famous Christopher Wren, I really liked his design that separating the complex into four parts with open courtyard in the middle while the Queen's House is located far behind, forming a nice landscape link for all these buildings from River Thames.
 I was very disappointed that I did not have a chance to see interior of these three buildings due to its closing for renovation.

 Then I walked uphill to the Royal Observatory to see the mark of Prime Meridian line and the Greenwich Mean Time clock.
 The observatory building is quite strange with design that does not go well with other part of Greenwich's riverside but it is still fine and interesting, and I did not like the shiny modern addition line on the ground and its futuristic statue, I think they are tourist trap for those who want to stand on both hemispheres in the same time, I prefer the traditional red line painted on building.
-After adjusted my watch with the actual Greenwich Mean Time, and found out that I only had few more hours in this country, I hurry walked back to DLR station and end my trip for Greenwich unhappily, I really liked Greenwich and would be happy to come back again if I have more time to spend in London.
+After adjusted my watch with the actual Greenwich Mean Time and found out that I only had few more hours in this country, I hurry walked back to DLR station and end my trip for Greenwich unhappily, I really liked Greenwich and would be happy to come back again if I have more time to spend in London.

 Hubert